katniny/transsocial/README.md

 - Experiments\
 Try TransSocial features before they're fully released!
 Go to your Settings > Personalization then "Experiments"!
 - Themes\
 Try multiple themes!
 Such as the classic Dark and Light modes, but also Midnight Purple, Mint, and more!
-And soon, create your own themes! 🎨
+You can even create your own themes! 🎨
 ### and much more to come!

 <br />